-chopinBenjamin Godard isn’t a composer who immediately springs to mind compared to the likes of Beethoven, Bach, Mozart, Handel etc. However, when you look into this talented gentlemen he certainly wasn’t a one hit wonder!
-Influenced musically by the earlier generations such as Mendelssohn, Schumann, Chopin and Beethoven.
-Although, most certainly not by Robert Wagner whom he loathed due to his anti-semitism.
-Just before Godard’s death his music began to lose its popularity with the arrival of new innovative composers such as Ravel and Debussy.
+Influenced musically by the earlier generations such as Felix Mendelssohn, Robert Schumann, Frédéric Chopin, and Ludvig van Beethoven.
+Although, most certainly not by Richard Wagner whom he loathed due to his anti-semitism.
+Just before Godard’s death, his music began to lose its popularity with the arrival of new innovative composers such as Joseph Ravel and Claude Debussy.

 Life and Career

 Godard was a French violinist of Jewish extraction best known for his opera.
 He wrote 5 symphonies, 2 piano concertos, 3 string quartets, and 4 violin sonatas along with a large amount of chamber music and songs.
 However, quantity doesn’t always mean quality and some critics said that maybe he should have concentrated more on fewer pieces.

 He worked incredibly hard and worked at his international profile and his desire to earn money.
 Sadly, Godard like many of his fellow composers had a relatively short life of just forty-five years.
 He died of tuberculosis in 1895.